Wayne Youle

-Wayne Youle (born 1974 in Titahi Bay, Porirua) is a New Zealand artist of Ngapuhi, Ngati Whakaeke and Ngati Pakeha descent.
+Wayne Youle (born 1974 in Tītahi Bay, Porirua) is a New Zealand artist of Ngāpuhi, Ngati Whakaeke and Ngati Pākehā descent.
 His bicultural heritage is reflected in his work, addressing issues of identity, race and the commodification of cultural symbols.
 He often uses humour to make his point.
 Youle's work is held in national museums and public galleries.
 He lives and works in Amberley, New Zealand.

 Career, themes and style

 In 1999, Youle received a Bachelor of Design, majoring in typography, from Wellington Polytechnic Design School, New Zealand.
 His graduate show featured the words cultural blindness test in a series of diminishing letters like those on an optician's chart.
 His work incorporates clean lines, shapes, symbols and typography, repetition and recurrent motifs using a variety of materials and new technologies in 3D objects, sculpture, installation, graphite and ink drawings, photography, painting and tattooing.

-Youle's works explore historical and current perceptions of Maori culture to question stereotypes and cultural traditions.
-For example, in Twelve Shades of Bullshit, silhouettes have been created in various shades of brown from illustrations of Maori drawn by early European explorers and artists.
-The work explores historical representations of Maori in New Zealand art and also comment on the various skin colours of contemporary Maori after 160 years of intermarriage.
+Youle's works explore historical and current perceptions of Māori culture to question stereotypes and cultural traditions.
+For example, in Twelve Shades of Bullshit, silhouettes have been created in various shades of brown from illustrations of Māori drawn by early European explorers and artists.
+The work explores historical representations of Māori in New Zealand art and also comment on the various skin colours of contemporary Māori after 160 years of intermarriage.